knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 Using loops not only saves time but also ensures our code remains clean and efficient.

+## Looping in Pseudocode

+[Section]

+## Nested Loops

+Just as we nest boxes within larger boxes, loops can also be placed inside other loops.
+This is known as nesting.
+It's a powerful technique, especially when you need to handle multi-dimensional tasks.
+But remember, with great power comes great complexity!
+It's crucial to be careful when using nested loops to ensure they all run as expected.

+[provide intuitive example]

-## The Structure of a Loop
+## The Intricacies of a Loop

+When you'll start actually programming, you'll notice that you can't just say "Loop 5 times"; it's a bit more complicated than that.

-Let's take a closer look at the core components of a loop, using a visual guide:
+So in this section, let's take a closer look at the core components of a loop, using a visual guide:

 [[Illustration](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.quora.com%2FHow-do-I-visualize-a-loop-in-C-programming&psig=AOvVaw3nEYgUSEy0vJgFHnHPCkYu&ust=1697055905206000&source=images&cd=vfe&opi=89978449&ved=0CBEQjRxqFwoTCJiF5Iao7IEDFQAAAAAdAAAAABAD) but split "body" and "update" into two boxes]